China, Japan resume economic talks after 8-year hiatus

 Foreign Minister Wang Yi’s visit to Japan is the first by a Chinese foreign minister for bilateral talks since 2009.

 He met with his Japanese counterpart Taro Kono for nearly four hours on Sunday, the Japanese Foreign Ministry said.
-The two ministers agreed on the importance of arranging respective visits by Abe to China and Xi to Japan.
+The two ministers agreed on the importance of arranging respective visits by Abe to China and Chinese President Xi Jinping to Japan.